ACUPUNCTURE

 • has very few side-effects when provided by a qualified practitioner

-• provides an wholistic approach to the treatment of disease and illness, linking body, mind and emotions
+• provides an wholistic approach to help alleviate symptoms associated with disease and illness, linking body, mind and emotions

-All acupuncture treatments include a 10 minute remedial massage.
+All acupuncture sessions include a 10 minute remedial massage.